Woman who died of cancer at 35 wrote about her life in her obituary: 'Damn it was good!'

 "I couldn't have asked for a better man to be by my side for all the adventures, appointments, laughs, cries and breakdowns," she said.
 "You are an amazing person and anyone in your life is so fortunate to know you.
 I love you beyond words."

-Matheson's friend, Julie Carrigan, told NBC New's TODAY that Matheson wrote her own obituary because, "She said, ‘I don’t want it to sound like a normal, boring obituary.
+Matheson's friend, Julie Carrigan, told NBC News' TODAY that Matheson wrote her own obituary because, "She said, ‘I don’t want it to sound like a normal, boring obituary.
 I want it to be a message to everybody I loved.'"

 CLICK HERE TO GET THE FOX NEWS APP